 Batch Processing

 Batch processing implies completing batches of jobs, often simultaneously, in non-stop, sequential order.
-It is used to optimize computing resources usage.
+It is used to optimize computing resource usage.

 Hence automation is implemented within the following tasks: